Skip to main content

 Source

-Returns all mutable transactions that follow after the given id but have the same sender.
+Returns all transactions that follow after the given id but have the same sender.

-NOTE: The range is inclusive: if the transaction that belongs to id it field be the first value.
+NOTE: The range is inclusive: if the transaction that belongs to id it will be the first value.

 Source